vboyev-MSFT/defender-docs/defender-endpoint/mde-linux-arm.md

 > [!NOTE]
 > Support for more Linux distributions is planned as part of this preview program.

-## Deploy Defender for Endpoint on Linux for ARM devices
+## Deploy Defender for Endpoint on Linux for ARM64-based devices

 You can choose from several methods to deploy Defender for Endpoint on Linux to your ARM64-based device: